Russ, Madie, Leo, Jeremy, Jeremy and meeeeeeee!!!

 Peter, peter.
 Pumkin eater.

-But soon it appears out way is going to be barred by cliff dropping back into the gully below.
+But soon it appears our way is going to be barred by cliff dropping back into the gully below.

 The nose always goes, sometimes.

-Leo fines a weakness in the nose and manages to get up and drops a rope back down for us.
+Leo finds a weakness in the nose above us and manages to get up to drop a rope back down.
 Gibbo heads up.
 Followed by Madie.

 Hey there’s a gully around the corner you can walk up… Sterlo is up top.
-Me and Russ.
-Follow him up
+Me and Russ opt to follow him up

 Flynny’s gully is renamed Craigs Crying Crack.
-It goes but it has some hair on it and it ain’t fun and we’re not sure if it saved us any time
+I mean I only cried once, but whatever.
+It goes but it has some hair on it. it ain’t fun and we’re not sure if it saved us any time

 How ’bout dem views thou